ELS-RD/kernl/docs/how-to-guides/support-new-model.md

 With a FX GraphModule, we can inspect both the FX Graph and the generated code, with `.graph` and `.code` respectively.
 For better readability, one may want to use `#!python graph_report(gm)` that print the FX Graph in a tabular way (similarly to [Torch FX `print_tabular` method](https://pytorch.org/docs/1.13/fx.html#torch.fx.Graph.print_tabular)).

-`#!python graph_report(gm)` list all the operations during the execution.
-Each line correspond to a node from the FX Graph with the given information:
+`#!python graph_report(gm)` lists all the operations during the execution.
+Each line corresponds to a node from the FX Graph with the given information:

 - `opcode` is the kind of operation
 - `name` is the node name, usually the operation name